2011 SEA Games

 The final medal tally was led by host Indonesia, followed by Thailand and Vietnam, while Timor-Leste won its first ever Southeast Asian Games gold medal.
 Several Games and national records were broken during the games.
 Although there were several controversies, the Games were deemed generally successful with its promotion for conservative effort on endangered fauna species namely the komodo dragon through the mascot and with the rising standard of competition amongst the Southeast Asian nations.

-Despite not held in the capital city Jakarta, but the opening ceremony in this edition was dubbed by international media from around the world as the most magnificent, luxurious, and spectacular opening ceremony in Southeast Asian Games history with special showcase of lightning and gigantic fireworks.
-Washington Post USA and The Guardian UK November edition make this opening ceremony as their newspaper headlines.
-The 26th SEA Games opening ceremony in Palembang was the first SEA Games to utilise spider camera, large LED screen and large-format projection technology provided by Australian-based Electric Canvas.
-The mass dance performance featured "The Glory of Srivijaya" as the theme.

 Organisation

 Host city

 Palembang, the capital city of South Sumatra was the main host of the games, while the nation's capital Jakarta was the co-host.

 As the main host, Palembang only held 22 of 42 sports, the rest was held by the co-host city.
 Palembang also hosted the opening and closing ceremonies.

 Initially, the government had named four provinces as candidates to host the SEA Games 2011, namely Jakarta, West Java, Central Java, and South Sumatra.
 However this idea has been discarded and hosting rights was granted to only two provinces, Jakarta and South Sumatra.
 President Susilo Bambang Yudhoyono had suggested that this could simplify hosting and organization while reducing costs.